opiopan/pcb-tools-extension/README.md

 - Rotate PCB data
 - Write back loaded PCB data (original pcb-tools does not work in some condition)
 - Merge multiple PCB data
-- Translate DXF file to gerber data
+- Translate DXF file to PCB data

 Only RS-274x format and Excellon drill format data can be handled by current version of this library.